 Instructions

-- Turn the heat on to medium and cook, stirring frequently until the filling is bubbling throughout, about 10 minutes.
+- Turn the heat to medium and begin to cook the blueberries, stirring frequently to make sure it cooks evenly.
+Continue cooking until the mixture has thickened and is bubbling throughout, about 7-10 minutes.

-- Remove from the heat, remove cinnamon stick and stir in extract and butter.
+- Remove from heat, then discard the lemon zest and cinnamon stick.
+Stir in the vanilla and butter.

-- Pour into jars, and let cool completely.
-Store in the refrigerator until ready to use, up to 7 days.
+- Store in the refrigerator for up to 5-7 days.
 Or in the freezer, for up to six months.

 Notes